JOB SERVICE SPECIALIST II

 |Department||LABOR Workforce Dev - Ofc of the Asst Secy|

 LOCATION OF POSITION

 Main Purpose of Job

-- Receives job orders from employers and determines job content, skills and abilities requires and other occupational data necessary for selection of qualified workers;
+•Receives job orders from employers and determines job content, skills and abilities required and other occupational data necessary for selection of qualified workers;

 Education: Graduation from an accredited high school or possession of a high school equivalency certificate.

 Experience: Two years of experience in the field of workforce development, taking job orders, conducting job-ready interviews, registering job applicants, verifying job referrals, conducting vocational placements, performing unemployment adjudications, or appraising job applicants for employability.